-Institut du Monde Arabe
+1. Institut du Monde Arabe

 Galeries Lafayette Haussmann Rooftop

-At Place du Trocadéro, you can find what is arguably the best view of the Eiffel Tower.
+At Esplanade du Trocadéro, you can find what is arguably the best view of the Eiffel Tower.
 Actually, it may even have one of the best views in Paris.
-Grab a spot in the pavillon of the Palais du Tokyo and enjoy panoramic views of the 7th arrondissement.
+Grab a spot in the pavilion of the Palais du Tokyo and enjoy panoramic views of the 7th arrondissement.
 Come here in the evening for a front row view of the Eiffel Tower sparkling!
 Make sure to bring your camera to snap some choice pics!
 If you’re planning on making a visit to the Eiffel Tower while in Paris, make sure to check out our INSIDR Eiffel Tower Map before planning your trip.